 Cocaine is an addictive substance that affects people of all age groups and incomes.
-6% of people over the age of 12 abuse cocaine in one month in the United States.
-But how long does cocaine stay in your system?
+6% of people over the age of 12 abuse cocaine in one month in the United States

 What Is Cocaine And Where Did it Come From?